learn-co-curriculum/dsc-hierarchical-agglomerative-clustering-codealong/README.md

 ## Evaluation

-Now let’s run a K-means clustering algorithm and compare its performance to the hierarchical clustering algorithms.
+Now let’s run a k-means clustering algorithm and compare its performance to the hierarchical clustering algorithms.

 ```python